-We are aware of at least four reports in March concerning four gun deaths:
+We are aware of three reports in March 2023 concerning four gun deaths:

-We are aware of at least three inquests in March 2020 relating to gun deaths:
+We are not aware of any reports in March 2023 relating to the above.

 Armed Domestic Violence and/or Victim Known to Perpetrator

-We are aware of at least two reports in March 2020 that we believe to be armed domestic violence and/or victim known to perpetrator, including:
+We are aware of two reports in March 2023 that we believe to relate to the above:

-We are aware of at least four reports in March 2020 that we believe relate to licensed gun owners/dealers/legal guns and ammunition:
+We are aware of at least four reports in March 2023 that we believe to relate to the above:

-We note at least seven incidents involving the use of police Tasers including:
+We are aware of at least three reports in March 2023 involving the use of police Tasers:

 Animal Death and Injury

-We are aware of at least seven reports in March 2020 of animal cruelty and/or death involving a gun, including:
+We are aware of at least ten reports in March 2023 of animal cruelty and/or death involving a gun:

 Imitation, Airsoft, airguns and BB guns do not currently require a licence in England or Wales.
 These guns are responsible for many gun injuries to both humans and animals.